-2. The depth of the current single anaerobic pond is unknown and probably competently filled with sludge.
-It is proposed that two new anaerobic ponds are constructed.
+The depth of the current single anaerobic pond is unknown and probably competently filled with sludge.
+It is proposed that two new Anaerobic ponds are constructed.
 The anaerobic ponds are suggested to have a combined retention period of 24hours which should be sufficient to break down the organic fraction of the waste water by at least 50%.

-Dimensions for each new anaerobic pond is proposed to be $5.5 \,\mathrm{m}\,\mathrm{x}\,5.5 \,\mathrm{m}\,\mathrm{x}\,3.5 \,\mathrm{m}$ depth.
-Approx. footprint for both anaerobic ponds are: $60.5 \,\mathrm{m}^2$ or $211.75 \,\mathrm{m}^3$.
+Dimensions for each new anaerobic pond is proposed to be 5.5m x 5.5m x 3.5m depth.

-- 3. The existing anaerobic pond is to be modified and reshaped to create a new secondary aerobic pond with dimensions of 38m x 15m x 100m deep - 4.
-A second aerobic pond of 38m x 15m x 100m deep is proposed.
-Each of the secondary ponds to provide a retention period of 5.5day or a total of 11 days. - Approx. footprint for both aerobic ponds are: 1140 m2 or 1140 000 m3 - 5.
-The existing facultative pond (large pond) to be refurbished and reshaped to encourage plug flow.
-Proposed final dimensions: 58m x 30m x1.2 m deep.
-A total retention of 25 days is provided for. - Approx. footprint for the facultative pond is: 1740 m2 or 2088 m3. - 6.
-Construction of a single horizontal reed bed for polishing of the final effluent and to facilitate denitrification Proposed dimensions: 60m x 20m x 0.6m deep - Approx. footprint of the reed bed is: 1200 m2 or 720 m3 - 7.
-Construction of a storage pond with a capacity to store at least 7 days of flow.
-Proposed dimensions include: 40m x 20m x 1.5m deep. - Approx. footprint of the storage pond is: 800 m2 or 1200 m3 - 8.
+Approx. footprint for both Anaerobic ponds are: 60.5m or 211.75m.

+3. Two new Aerobic Ponds:

+The existing anaerobic pond is to be modified and reshaped to create a new secondary Aerobic pond with dimensions of $38m \times 15m \times 100m$ deep

+A second Aerobic pond of 38m x 15m x 100m deep is proposed.
+Each of the secondary ponds to provide a retention period of 5.5day or a total of 11 days.

+Approx. footprint for both Aerobic ponds are: 1140 m or 1140 000 m

+4. Refurbishment of the Facultative pond:

+The existing Facultative pond (large pond) to be refurbished and reshaped to encourage plug flow.
+Proposed final dimensions: $58m \times 30m \times 1.2m$ deep.
+A total retention of 25 days is provided for.

+Approx. footprint for the Facultative pond is: 1740 m or 2088 m.

+5. Horizontal Reed Bed:

+Construction of a single Horizontal Reed Bed for polishing of the final effluent and to facilitate denitrification Proposed dimensions: 60m x 20m x 0.6m deep

+Approx. footprint of the reed bed is: 1200 m or 720 m

+6. Final Effluent Storage Pond:

+Construction of a Final Effluent Storage Pond with a capacity to store at least 7 days of flow.
+Proposed dimensions include: 40m x 20m x 1.5m deep.

+Approx. footprint of the final effluent storage pond is: 800 m or 1200 m

+7. Irrigation Pipelines:

 The final effluent is to be utilized for irrigation of sports fields in Klaarstroom village.
 This will be made possible by using a gravity system as the waste water treatment plant is located at a higher elevation that the village.
-It is proposed to construct a ±160mm ø uPVC pipeline of ±500-600m in length from the effluent storage point which will terminate in a new galvanized dam at the sports field.
+It is proposed to construct a 160mm ø uPVC pipeline of ±500m in length from the effluent storage point which will terminate in a new galvanized dam at the sports field.

 Various pipeline alternatives are investigated.
-Please refer to the layout maps, Appendix 13 and Figure 3 & 4 above.
+Please refer to the layout maps, Appendix 13 and Figure 3 below.